 IEA is an approved vendor for many charter schools.
 Please see Tuition and Payment for more details.

 IEA is accredited by the Western Association of School and Colleges (WASC).
 As a Supplementary Education Program (SEP), Academy offers instruction in specific areas of learning designed for elementary and/or secondary age students who are in need of, or desire, educational development in one or more areas.

 Partnerships that Enrich

-The IEA Academy has built partnerships with other local schools, universities, and nonprofit organizations to provide additional opportunities for Academy students.
-Collaborators and partners have included the Independent Shakespeare Company, professors from local universities, and The Huntington Library, Art Collections, and Botanical Gardens.
+The IEA Academy has built partnerships with local schools, universities, and nonprofit organizations to provide additional opportunities for Academy students.
+Collaborators and partners have included the Independent Shakespeare Company, professors from Caltech, UCLA, USC, Carnegie Observatories and The Huntington Library, Art Collections, and Botanical Gardens.

 Genius Day: Adventures in Deep Learning

-In addition to the winter, spring, summer, and fall class sessions, the IEA Academy also offers Genius Day several times throughout the year.
-This single-day, intensive learning opportunity allows students to spend a full day working with an expert in the field, immersed in the study of a person who is considered a genius.
+In addition to courses offered throughout the year, IEA Academy offers a unique learning opportunity called Genius Day.
+These single-day, intensive workshops allows students to spend a full day working with an expert in the field, immersed in the study of a person who is considered a genius.
 Past Genius Days have focused on Shakespeare, Galileo, and Darwin, and have taken place at The Huntington Library, Art Collections, and Botanical Gardens in San Marino, California.